072jiajia/dgcnn-experiment/README.md

 ```
 python3 exp_classification.py
 ```
-You might have an error at line 79 of data.py<br>
+It might have an error at line 79 of data.py<br>
 If it's possible, please do Farthest Point Sampling there<br>
 Or just delete it to do random sampling